F0DH1L/blog/content/posts/cybears_ctf_web_ozymandias.md

 Perfect! `RU-MOW` (Russia - Moscow) returns a 503 Service Unavailable response.
 Now we have everything we need for the cache poisoning attack!

+**NOTE:** Some players felt this part was a bit guessy.
+Fair enough, everyone has different perspectives on what feels discoverable versus what feels like guesswork (so maybe it was guessy after all we will never know).

 **The Attack:**
 1. Send a request to `/static/js/locations.js?u=victim_username` with `X-Region: RU-MOW` (the blocked region we discovered)
 2. The static server caches the 503 error response for this URL